The Brigade de Cuisine, Then and Now – Part 1

 For those of you interested in how professional kitchens operate to get food out to your table especially when the heat is on and the orders are coming in fast and furious, you have to look back in history to the great Auguste Escoffier.
 Chef Escoffier came up with a system he called the Brigade de Cuisine that created a hierarchy for all the positions in the kitchen.
 Most kitchens today use a similar system based on Escoffier’s ideas and this article will describe the similarities and differences.
 Because of its length, I’ll post this article in two parts.

 If you are thinking of going to culinary school or starting a career in the restaurant industry, I think you’ll enjoy reading this post.
-And if you are looking for a culinary school, baking / pastry school or hospitality management program, I highly recommend you check out gatewaygourmet.com, a directory of culinary schools, to find a school near you.
+And if you are looking for a culinary school, baking / pastry school or hospitality management program, I highly recommend you fill out the form to the right for a directory of culinary schools, baking / pastry schools and hospitality management schools near you.

 The Brigade de Cuisine, Then

 Way back when there were only two classes, the aristocracy and everyone else, the titled elite could afford to spend hours and hours “at table” while a chef prepared course after elaborate course for their culinary pleasure.
 They could dawdle about, drink and dally while waiting for each course.
 After all, what else did they have to do except be rich?
 And everyone else?
 Well, they cooked for themselves.
 If they could find anything to cook, that is.
 (Remember a little thing we like to call The French Revolution)?

 In the middle ages, merchants and craftsmen began to form guilds and eventually became a powerful class in their own right.
 By the latter part of the nineteenth century, culinarians began to notice that there was some money to be made off of this rich class of people.
 They had the money to have someone else prepare their food, but they still needed to work.